jamulussoftware/jamuluswebsite/wiki/en/FAQ.md

 <img src="{% include img/en-screenshots/diagram-overview.inc %}" loading="lazy" alt="Diagram showing how Jamulus works">

 Jamulus works on the client-server principle.
 Everybody’s audio is sent to a server, mixed and processed there.
 Afterwards, the audio is sent back to each client.
-If a server is made public and registered on a public directory, its information will be broadcast to all clients.
+If a server is registered in a Jamulus directory, the server's information will be broadcast to all clients using that directory.

 ### Why doesn't Jamulus provide video support?